labordynamicsinstitute/ldilab-manual/_sources/32-jira-submitting.md

-# Submitting to the JMS and openICPSR
+# Submitting to the JMS ScholarOne

 :::{tip}
 Reminder: for the AEA, the JMS is ScholarOne.